Idimadakala/roboshop-infra-dev/README.md

 # how to check the IP details for a domain
 -> nslookup [domain] - Query DNS for domain details
 -> nslookup mongodb-dev.jsprajampeta.org
-# nslookup for address translation to ipaddr
-# ensure hostname resolves to a valid IP
+# nslookup for address translation to ipaddr.
+Ensure hostname resolves to a valid IP
 telnet - mongodb-dev.jsprajampeta.org 27017 (To get the connection details)
 netcat -